yamilyn/inventory-control-system/README.md

 ***

 ### 🐞 Bugs
 When the user is updating their profile, it is not asking to confirm the password.
-The charts needs to filter product that current user has added into the system, its current showing ***all*** products.
+The charts need to filter products that the current user has added into the system, its current showing ***all*** products.

 ***